-With respect to monitoring the state of health in electrochemical applications, Li et al. (2021b) employed a high-fidelity electrochemical-thermal physical model for the generation of non-observable data regarding the electrochemical states in batteries.
-Variables generated such as lithium-ion concentrations and electric potentials were used in the training process of a neural network which learns the nonlinear relationship between observable data and data which cannot be measured physically.
-In another study by Hopwood et al. (2022), the authors primarily employed physical modeling to overcome cost issues associated with the high-fidelity condition monitoring of photovoltaic arrays.
-The group proposed a fully synthetic training dataset based on physical simulations of photovoltaic arrays in the healthy state, partial soiling fault state, and cell crack fault state, whereby the framework is illustrated in figure 4.
+Concerning monitoring the state of health in electrochemical applications, Li et al. (2021) employed a high-fidelity electrochemicalthermal physical model for the generation of non-observable data regarding the electrochemical states in batteries.
+Variables generated such as lithium-ion concentrations and electric potentials were used in the training process of a NN which learns the nonlinear relationship between observable data and data which cannot be measured physically.
+In another study by Hopwood et al. (2022), the authors primarily employed physical modelling to overcome cost issues associated with the high-fidelity CM of photovoltaic arrays.
+Hopwood et al. (2022) proposed a fully synthetic training dataset based on physical simulations of photovoltaic arrays in the healthy state, partial soiling fault state, and cell crack fault state, whereby the framework is illustrated in Fig. 2.
 Data generated were employed to train a 1-dimensional CNN for the classification of fault states, and the effectiveness of this approach was validated with observational data.
 From experimentation, the accuracy of the ML model trained on the synthetic dataset was identical to that of the observed data.
-A similar strategy is employed by Zgraggen et al. (2022), utilizing synthetically generated data to supplement available labeled fault data.
-Due to the scarcity of labeled data for fault scenarios, the authors proposed a fault generation strategy via physicsinformed corruption of available normal operational data, based on a model of the correlating irradiance and power produced given the tilt angle of tracking sensors.
+A similar strategy is employed by Zgraggen et al. (2022), utilizing synthetically generated data to supplement available labelled fault data.
+Due to the scarcity of labelled data for fault scenarios, the authors proposed a fault generation strategy via physicsinformed corruption of available normal operational data, based on a model of the correlating irradiance and power produced given the tilt angle of tracking sensors.
 Through the physical model, the group augmented training data for a CNN model in diagnosing anomalous conditions of tracking sensors in a fleet of solar panels in a photovoltaic power plant.